springdo/hashicorp-vault/README.md

-# Hashicorp Vault setup for COSIGN
+# 🔐 Hashicorp Vault setup for COSIGN
+Setup Hashicorp as a KMS for cosign flow

 ## Install the bits and go